onqtam/headjack/src/collective_intelligence.md

 what to want from voting: privacy, correct execution, coercion-resistance (not being able to prove how you voted) and censorship resistance to the voting context https://github.com/enricobottazzi/ZK-SBT quadratic voting? https://www.radicalxchange.org/concepts/plural-voting/

+we can bridge/bring along/transfer/extend VCs to the anonymized set of votes something could guide or estimate how deanonymizable we become depending on the ZK VCs we bridge

 ██████████████████████████████████████████████████████████████████████████████